Kakamega Forest National Reserve | Western Kenya | Kakamega County

 Golf Hotel Kakamega

-Golf Hotel Kakamega is located in a plush area of Kakamega town next to the Golf Course and is just a short distance from Kakamega forest that has over 320 bird species.
-It takes approximately half an hour’s drive from Kisumu Airport to the hotel and with an arrangement the Hotel van is available at a fee.
+Golf Hotel Kakamega is located in a plush area of Kakamega town, next to the Golf Course, and is just a short distance from Kakamega Forest, which has over 320 bird species.
+It takes approximately half an hour to drive from Kisumu Airport to the hotel, and with prior arrangement, the Hotel van is available for a fee.

 Rondo Retreat Centre

-Rondo retreat center is located in the Kakamega rainforest in the Southern part.
-It is managed by Trinity fellowship.
-Rondo is a Christian center, alcoholic drinks are not allowed in the premise.
-Rondo retreat is a clean and quiet place that can accommodate Missionaries and Tourists visiting the Kakamega forest.
+Rondo Retreat Center is located in the Kakamega rainforest in the Southern part.
+It is managed by the Trinity Fellowship.
+Rondo is a Christian center, and alcoholic drinks are not allowed on the premises.
+Rondo Retreat is a clean, quiet place that can accommodate Missionaries and Tourists visiting the Kakamega Forest.

-Rondo can accommodate up to 35 people but it can serve up to 50 pax for lunch or dinner and it offers a conference facility for small groups.
-Rondo retreat center is one of the best accommodations in the Kakamega rainforest with beautiful gardens flowers, wonderful gardens for relaxing, and high-standard rooms for single, double, and triple rooms.
+Rondo can accommodate up to 35 people, but it can serve up to 50 people for lunch or dinner, and it offers a conference facility for small groups.
+Rondo Retreat Center is one of the best accommodations in the Kakamega rainforest, with beautiful gardens and flowers, relaxing spaces, and high-standard single, double, and triple rooms.

 Not found anywhere else.
-Kakamega is known more for being the home of the Kakamega forest, few among the last remnants of indigenous rain forests in the world, bull-fighting, cock-fighting, and even a dog market- an interesting piece of the cultural tourism that Kenya has to offer.
+Kakamega is known more for being the home of the Kakamega forest, one of the last remnants of indigenous rainforests in the world, bull-fighting, cock-fighting, and even a dog market- an interesting piece of the cultural tourism that Kenya has to offer.

 Booking & Reservations Kakamega Forest National Reserve Contact